iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/pmla.md

 As you can see, the ED is exploiting the lack of falsifiability.
 One cannot prove whether money has been used or not.

 > It is the duty of the [Supreme Court to protect the constitution](../the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md#role-of-courts).
 They need to remove such unconstitutional provisions through suo motu action.
 Laws are not intended to be abused or manipulated for wrongful purposes.

+## Reverse Burden of Proof

+There is no good justification for jail with the reverse burden of proof.
+Yes, you can jail someone for a month or two (e.g.,in case of dowry or domestic violence, to protect the victim and give some time for the victim to collect and provide evidence).
+But a year or six months of jail with reverse burden of proof is a **violation of fundamental rights**.
+Trials can run with bail.
+What is the fear if the suspect stays outside?
+What is the danger?
+Is there any evidence that they will commit some heinous crime like killing someone?

+We need a system of quicker trials; for that, courts need to scale, not shift dates for years or decades.
+By reducing the backlog of cases and streamlining court procedures, the justice system can deliver swifter resolutions while upholding the rights of the accused and also victim.

+Also, help victims or plaintiffs (the party who initiates a lawsuit) to collect the desired evidence.
+This could involve providing resources and support to help gather evidence, such as forensic analysis or witness testimony.
+By empowering victims and plaintiffs in this way, the justice system can ensure that cases are built on solid foundations of evidence rather than relying on incarceration of suspect.